shizhonghao/jd_scrapy/README.md

   in command line, you need to install Mongodb before using pymongo

-* To install Mongodb on Ubuntu [link](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/))
+* To install Mongodb on Ubuntu [link](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)

-* To install Mongodb on windows [link](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows)
+* To install Mongodb on Windows [link](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows)

 ## run scraper